outcoke/outcoke.hub/README.md

 # info ⭐: outcoke.hub V0.0 (hasn't been released yet..)
 hub made by outcoke#6703 feel free to use this anywhere. (not yet lol.)

-i will start the script making in 4/18/2022

 (ofcourse if the hub has support for it)

 currently has 0 games supported (reminder: the hub is still WIP so the script isn't released.)

-this project was in mind for me for 3, 2 months and im starting to make it.